ESLT Employment Opportunities

 - Keep abreast of tools, laws, legal decisions, legislation, regulations, and other developments affecting non-profit fundraising;

-- Ensure the donor database is accurate and appropriately managed; promote best practices including list management, prospect research standards, and timely and appropriate stewardship and reporting;
+- Ensure the donor database is accurate and appropriately managed; promote best practices, including: list management, prospect research, and timely and appropriate reporting;

-- Work closely with the Communications Coordinator to ensure communications (print, web and social media) are used as effective fundraising tools;
+- Work closely with the Communications Director to ensure communications (print, web, and social media) are used as effective fundraising tools.

 - A genuine passion for conserving land and enthusiasm for connecting people to land;